 Sera is a special child with an amazing artistic mind, has a vivid imagination and great language skills.
 We were amazed to know that she has written almost 11 unique stories, with illustrations.
-She has each character well defined, she has each scene choreographed with camera angles too.
+She has each character well defined and also has each scene choreographed with camera angles too.

-Before we could get to work on the storybook, we wanted to get a closer look at Sera’s world.
-Being an artist, our emotional attachment with Sera begin when we dove through her stories.
+Being an artist, our emotional attachment with Sera begins when we dove through her stories.
 Our gift, big brand new sketchbook along with a bundle of crayons made her felt comfortable with us.

 When asked where does she sees her book going, she answered ‘I know where it’s not going, that’s mountains and rivers!’
-She wants to see her storybook in Crossword.
+She wanted to see her storybook in Crossword.

-Through empathy round, we got complete idea about the requirements.
-We redrew each scene with few alterations.
+Through the empathy round, we got a complete idea about the requirements.
+We redrew each scene with a few alterations.
 We presented Sera, the story we polished by mending the holes and gaps in the original one.

 After 2 storyboarding drafts, we had the final layout in front of us.

-We gave the hand-drawn appearance to storybook to make the experience humble.
-We tried different medias for the feel, like crayons, pencils, oil pastels, watercolors, poster colors… with a number of papers and textures.
+We gave the hand-drawn appearance to the storybook to make the experience humble.
+We tried different media for the feel, like crayons, pencils, oil pastels, watercolours, poster colours… with a number of papers and textures.
 Along with this, there was an array of digital tools we tried out to get the desired results.
 Stroke by stroke, the characters started coming to life.